Beauty

 Now let’s get familiar with the idea of deep conditioners.
 Its sole purpose is to repair split-ends and damaged hair.
 Some deep conditioner gives you a silky and shiny look to your hair.
 There are various quality brands available which provide deep conditioners.
 But there is not as much variety as the other two kinds.

-1. Wet your hair
+STEP 1: Wet your hair

 The same process is followed here as well.
 You have to clean your hair first as perfectly as you can.
 Your scalp should be completely pollutants free.
 Well, after taking a good shower, absorb the extra water with a towel and put the conditioner after that.

-2. Apply the deep conditioner
+STEP 2: Apply the deep conditioner

 Take a scoop of the conditioner on your palm.
 Apply it uniformly on your strands.
 The coating must be thick throughout your hair length.
 And good news!
 If you even spread the product to your scalp, it does not have any negative impact.
 Remember, you must comb your hair before applying the product so that each of the strands get nourished.

-3. Wait for it to set
+STEP 3: Wait for it to set

 If you have a shower cap, nothing like it.
 Put on the shower cap after you smear the conditioner well uniformed.
 It will help your hair to absorb most of the product so that it can heal in a more effective manner.
 Generally, it takes 20-30 minutes for the conditioner to do wonders.

-4. Wash out the deep conditioner
+STEP 4: Wash out the deep conditioner

 After approximately half an hour, you should remove the shower cap.
 Turn your water on and put on the heater for 2-3 minutes.
 The water should be warm by then.
 Again, keep in mind that the water should not be hot as a flame.